juliusyam/akrivis/terms-of-use.markdown

 **Assignment**

-We may assign this contract at any time to any parent, subsidiary, or any affiliated company, or as part of the sale to, merger with, or other transfer of our company to another entity.
+We may assign this contract at any time to any individual, subsidiary, or any affiliated company, or as part of the sale to, merger with, or other transfer of our company to another entity.
 You may not assign, transfer or sublicense the Terms of Service to anyone else and any attempt to do so shall be null and void.

 <br>